Drone strikes deep inside Russia signal a new phase of asymmetric warfare

 Technical analysis: Targeting industrial and military nerve centers

-The specifics of the November 17 attacks reveal a calculated and technically proficient operation.
+The specifics of these attacks reveal a calculated and technically proficient operation.
 While official confirmation from Kyiv is characteristically absent, the methods and targets are consistent with previous Ukrainian long-range strikes.

 The Attack Vector: Long-Range UAVs

-The drones used in these operations are believed to be Ukrainian-developed fixed-wing models like the "Bober" (Beaver) or UJ-22 Airborne.
+The drones used in these operations are believed to be Ukrainian-developed long-range models.
 These are not off-the-shelf commercial drones; they are purpose-built platforms designed for range and payload capacity.
-The attack on Tolyatti is particularly noteworthy, as the city lies approximately 800-900 kilometers from the Ukrainian border.
-This demonstrates a significant leap in operational range and navigational sophistication, likely relying on a combination of inertial navigation and satellite guidance systems to bypass Russian electronic warfare defenses.
+The attack on Tolyatti is particularly noteworthy, as the city lies hundreds of kilometers from the Ukrainian border.
+This demonstrates a significant leap in operational range and navigational sophistication needed to bypass Russian electronic warfare defenses.

 The Targets: Calculated Disruption